peurman/angular-spotify-project/README.md

 This `Angular app` was created as the **`2-weeks Final Group Project`** of the **Angular Trainee Program** (we were a team of two)

-It consumes information from the `Spotify API`, so you have to login with your **Spotify account** to use it, and also your email has to be included in our list of the developer dashboard.
+It consumes the `Spotify REST API`, so you have to login with your **Spotify account** to use it, and also your email has to be included in our list of the developer dashboard.

-The app is using `ngRx` (the library for Angular applications that is based on the popular Redux library) for states management.
+The app is using `ngRx` (the library for Angular applications that is based on the popular Redux library) for global state management.

+It also has an **_HTTP Interceptor_** to refresh the token that expires every 1 hour.

 ### Testing